witahair/Matlab_Image_Processing/README.md

 # Matlab_Image_Processing
-This is my repository about Computer Vision and Image Proccessing in Matlab.
+This is my repository about Computer Vision and Image Processing in Matlab.
 For Processing more easily I used grayscale and convert most of images to grayscale.

 You can change images and put yours instead.